Multi-reference alignment in high dimensions: sample complexity and phase transition: Main results and discussion

 \begin{theorem} Suppose that {$\sigma^2_{\mathrm{PMRA}}(\alpha)$} is scaled as in~\eqref{eq:sigma-pmra}, and $L,L'\to\infty$, so that $L'\le L$ and $L'=\omega(\log(L))$ (that is, $L$ grows strictly less than exponentially fast in $L'$).
 The sample complexity of the PMRA model~\eqref{eq:PMRA_model} obeys the following lower bounds: \begin{enumerate} \item For any $\alpha>2$ and $0<\varepsilon<1$ we have that

 \item For any $\alpha\leq 2$ and $0<\varepsilon<1$ we have that

-\end{enumerate} \end{theorem} The proof of the theorem {relies heavily on the proof of Theorem~\ref{thm:highsnrregime} and is sketched in Section~\ref{sect:pmra-proof}.} We conjecture that at high SNR ($\alpha>2$), the lower bound given in Theorem~\ref{thm:pmra} is in fact tight at very low MSE (formally $\varepsilon\to 0$, as in Theorem~\ref{thm:highsnrregime}).
+\end{enumerate} \end{theorem} The proof of the theorem {relies heavily on the proof of Theorem~\ref{thm:highsnrregime}.
+Due to space constraints, a proof sketch is relegated to the SI appendix, see Section~\ref{sect:pmra-proof}.} We conjecture that at high SNR ($\alpha>2$), the lower bound given in Theorem~\ref{thm:pmra} is in fact tight at very low MSE (formally $\varepsilon\to 0$, as in Theorem~\ref{thm:highsnrregime}).

+\paragraph{Extension to other signal priors and group actions} In section~\ref{sec:conclusion} we describe briefly how one could modify our proofs to account for other i.i.d. signal priors (besides Gaussian) and finite group actions.